jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   - Says to get on the good side of the merchant princes (wave charter fee) by completing tasks for them.
   - Azaka input on Faroul and Gondolo: Bafoons but aren't bad dudes that wouldn't lead us astray.
   - Azaka likes Eku, not as good in battle as Azaka, but a good guide.
-  - Azaka;s main priority is to get back a wooden mask (family heirloom) that belongs to her.
+  - Azaka's main priority is to get back a wooden mask (family heirloom) that belongs to her.
 Terafolk (flying lizards) took it initially.
-Has personal value for Azaka but seems to have no other
+Has personal value for Azaka but other then that doesn't seem too valuable (at least not yet).
   - Has a horrible fear of heights
     - Ladders to get up to the camp of the folks that stole the mask.
 Can lead us there but probably won't climb up.
 Can support from the ground if needed with her longbow.
   - Throw up a silver coin to test her dexterity which she catches as Skógur tosses it in the air.
 V impressed but maybe not the chick for us.